Does House-Training a Puppy Seem Like an Impossible Task?

 If you’d prefer not to use a crate for puppy potty training, you should keep in mind that “the more space an untrained dog has, the more potty spots he has!
 Dogs do not normally potty where they eat or sleep, so confining them to one of those areas may help with accidents,” suggests Alyona DelaCoeur, an animal behaviorist, veterinary assistant, and AKC evaluator in Seattle.

 It’s a little gross, but Thomas says this trick can turn things around when you’re house training a dog who’s having a hard time catching on to the dog behavior.
 Clean up any accident—liquid or solid—with a paper towel.
 Put the paper towel in a zip-top bag.
 Next time you take your dog out, bring the bag.
 Open it up and put it on the ground where you want your dog to go.
 “Let him sniff the paper towel and don’t let him move too far away from it,” adds Thomas.
 Can’t quite come around to this?
-You can always look into Simple Solution Puppy Aid Training Spray, which can be used outdoors, or Simple Solution Pee Post.
+You can always look into Simple Solution Puppy Aid Training Spray, which can be used outdoors or on dog potty pads, or try the Simple Solution Pee Post for your outdoor area.

 David Wright of iWorkDogs dog training in Los Angeles says it’s not only possible, but relatively easy how to train your dog to poop on command.
 Let’s say it’s pouring rain and you’re late for your big meeting.
 Wouldn’t it be great if you could just tell him to “go potty” rather than being tempted to bring him back in too soon?
 Here’s what to do.
 Pick a place where you want your dog to go (stick with it while he’s learning to go on command).
 Once there, give him the command.
 It really doesn’t matter which words you use, as long as you’re consistent, says Wright.
 While waiting for the main event, don’t say anything else, or give him any attention.
 As soon as he starts to go, calmly say “Good.”
 After your pup relieves himself, then you can kiss, hug and play with him.
 If after five minutes of saying the command, you’ve had no results, go back in and try again in 10 minutes or so.
 The amount of time it takes for your dog to follow through on the command consistently mostly depends on your dog, but Wright says repeating the routine every time you go out will yield results sooner than you may think.

-House training a puppy can take longer than trying to train an adult dog.
+How long does it take to potty train a puppy?
+Well, house-training a puppy can take longer than trying to train an adult dog.
 “A puppy does not biologically or anatomically have the ability to withhold defecating or urinating as long as an adult dog,” notes Ritland.
 Figuring out where you want him to go, not so much when, is the trick at first for puppy potty training.
 (The same is often true of senior dogs.)
-Potty pads, such as Frisco Premium Potty Pads are especially made to attract dogs, so that question of “where?” becomes a non-issue.
+Dog potty pads, such as Frisco Premium Potty Pads are especially made to attract dogs, so that question of “where?” becomes a non-issue.
 Reusable indoor potties, such as Wee-Wee Patch Indoor Potty, can be an environmentally friendly option.
-As any new puppy parent can tell you, though, a few accidents are virtually unavoidable in the early days when house training a puppy.
+As any new puppy parent can tell you, though, a few accidents are virtually unavoidable in the early days when house-training a puppy.
 Be prepared to save your rug or couch by picking up a stain remover made specifically for this purpose, such as Nature’s Miracle No More Marking Pet Stain & Odor Remover.